-While growing up, Johnny Spangler was never sure why he needed to take a math class.
+While growing up, PSCS alum, Johnny Spangler, was never sure why he needed to take a math class.
 After all, that’s what calculators are for, right?

 Then he got excited about taking scuba lessons.

 “You can’t do math on a calculator when you’re under water,” he remembers thinking.
 “You need to be figuring out how many pressure zones you are under water, compared to how long you’ve been under water, so you should know how long you should take going up so you don’t get the bends.”

 He adds, “This is very important stuff.”